nbang05/FinalProject/README.md

 Song Recommender

 This project imports a database of songs from a Wikipedia page including the Billboard Hot 100 chart 2023.
 Data from Billboard is compiled into a dictionary and organized by genre, then the program will ask to input a genre out of the five listed.
 The user input will access the dictionary and output a randomized song from that genre.
-After choosing several songs, that data will be made into a tuple, and the tuple will made into a file as a personalized playlist.
+Each randomized song will be appended to a playlist list and exported as a text file.

 User Requirements